UBC-Stat-ML/nextflow-notes/README.md

 Explanations:

 - Look at the code.
-Each `process` block defines an edge.
-The part between `"""`s is the code to run (internally, it uses bash, unix's lowest common dominator as a substrate, the first line with `#!` is bash's syntax to specify an interpreter/language for a file.
+Each `process` block defines a type of vertex in the DAG.
+The part between `"""`s is the code to run (internally, it uses bash, unix's lowest common dominator, as a substrate, the first line with `#!` is bash's syntax to specify an interpreter/language for a file.
 But beyond that you do not need to learn bash!)
 - The DAG here has two types of node: `myPreprocessor` and `myCode`
 - `myStream` is the name of the edge passing a file from `myPreprocessor` into `myCode` via a symlink
-- `-resume` means that if you run the command again, it will only redo what changed.
+- `-resume` means that if you run the command again, it will only redo what changed, plus processes downstream.
 Test it!
-E.g. add a comment in either of the two processes to see what get reran.
+E.g. add a space in either of the two processes to see what get reran.
-- `| bin/nf-monitor` is a utility I wrote to help locate the different temporary folders created for you (they are also accessible in `work/...` based on the prefix identifier of the form `[60/53997c]` available in the nextflow output, use tab to complete the prefix)
+- `| bin/nf-monitor` calls a utility I wrote to help locate the different temporary folders created by nextflow (they are also accessible in `work/...` based on the prefix identifier of the form `[60/53997c]` available in the nextflow output, use tab to complete the prefix)

 ### Full example